 Irish Grove Farms, Inc. has been in the Flynn family for over 100 years and is located in the beautiful rolling hills country of northern Illinois.
 The farm has been lovingly managed by four generations of Flynn’s, and was also home to the Brown family who tenant farmed this land for close to 40 years.

-Jackie (Flynn) and Marcelo Batista have managed the farm since 2006, when John Flynn (Jackie’s father) died unexpectedly.
+Jackie (Flynn) and Marcelo Batista have managed the farm since 2006 when Jackie’s father, John, died unexpectedly.
 Jackie grew up on the farm, although down the road from the main homestead, and has always loved the outdoors.
 A rural girl at heart, she dreamed more of becoming a park ranger than a farmer.
-But alas, life happens, and she now finds herself back in Irish Grove, running the family farm and loving it.
+But life happens, and she now finds herself back in Irish Grove, running the family farm and loving it.
 Jackie has a B.S. in Wildlife Ecology and a M.A. in Environmental Studies.
-She also works full-time off the farm as the Executive Director of Angelic Organics Learning Center.
-On the farm, Jackie shares the daily chore responsibility and is in charge of marketing, finances and record-keeping.
+She also works full-time off the farm as the Executive Director of Farmers Rising.
+On the farm, Jackie shares the daily chore responsibility and is in charge of sales, marketing, finances and record-keeping.

-Jackie and Marcelo have three wonderful kids, one dog, two barn cats and one house cat, and a very big but sweet horse named Lucero.
+Jackie and Marcelo have three wonderful kids, one dog, three pet goats, and a very big but sweet horse named Lucero.
 Thankfully, we work well together and our happiest times are often during a cattle round-up or while moving fences.
 We believe happy farmers make for happy animals.
 So far, it’s worked pretty well.